- What is Speedballing?

 - Respiratory failure

-Long-term dangers include large amounts of damage to the reward pathways and pleasure centers of the brain, leaving some individuals suffering lifelong effects.
+Long-term dangers include large amounts of damage to the brain’s reward pathways and pleasure centers, leaving some individuals suffering lifelong effects.
 Some become incapable of feeling the same degree of happiness that they once felt while partaking in favorite activities, while others suffer from long-term depression or other mental illnesses.
-Additional dangers of long-term use include difficulty learning, and problems creating, storing, and recalling memories.
+Additional dangers of long-term use include difficulty learning and problems creating, storing, and recalling memories.

-Why It Is Imperative To Seek Addiction Help If Speedballing
+Why It’s Imperative to Seek Addiction Help if Speedballing

 If you or someone you care about may be addicted to speedballing, there is no better time to speak confidentially to an experienced addiction professional.
 Reach out today to discuss potential treatment plans with a local addiction counselor, and begin laying the groundwork for a long and successful recovery.

-Working with addiction specialists in a clean and safe environment can help the individual complete the detox and withdrawal stage with dignity, with medical supervision to help prevent any potential medical complications.
-Following detox success, the individual can work on developing more effective coping mechanisms to help maximize the chances of avoiding any future relapse.
+Working with addiction specialists in a clean and safe environment can help the individual complete the detox and withdrawal stage with dignity, with medical supervision to help prevent potential medical complications.
+In addition, following detox success, the individual can work on developing more effective coping mechanisms to help maximize the chances of avoiding any future relapse.